compliance-framework/plugin-local-ssh/README.md

 # Compliance Framework Local SSH Plugin

+Fetches the local SSH configuration on a host using `sshd -T`, and runs passed policies against the output.

 This plugin is intended to be run as part of an agent on a single host machine, where SSH configuration needs to be validated.